 Public Interest Foremost

-The group concluded by reaffirming its support for lawful investment and industrialisation but insisted that due process must not be sacrificed in the name of development.
+The group reaffirms support for lawful investment and industrialization but insists due process remains essential, never sacrificed for development.

-CEHRAWS stated it would continue to monitor the enforcement of the refund order and the strengthening of PPP governance frameworks in the state.
+CEHRAWS vows to monitor refund order enforcement closely and push for stronger PPP governance frameworks across the state.